A Baseline Method for Removing Invisible Image Watermarks using Deep Image Prior: Qualitative and quantitative evaluation

 From \cref{tab: watermark evasion diff gamma,tab: watermark evasion diff gamma DiffusionDB,tab: tree-ring evasion}, we observe that: \textbf{(1)} The effect of $\gamma$ on TPR/FPR values as well as image quality of different watermarks against the detection threshold agrees with our discussion above.
 This is true also for the TreeRing watermark, whose detection threshold is based on the $\ell_1$ distance, very different from those for other watermark methods; \textbf{(2)} The performance of watermark evasion shown by the column with $\gamma = 0.55$ in \cref{tab: watermark evasion diff gamma,tab: watermark evasion diff gamma DiffusionDB} is not quite meaningful---the very high FPR renders the decoder hardly useful in practice; \textbf{(3)} In other cases, there is no clear winner among all the evasion methods we evaluate.
 For example, our DIP-based evasion has the best performance on DwtDctSVD and rivaGAN, and is comparable to the best on SSL; DiffPure is the most effective evasion on TrustMark, RoSteALS and StegaStamp; TreeRing seems most vulnerable to JPEG compression.
 This highlights the need to include diverse sources of evasion methods for faithful robustness evaluation of watermarking systems, as we argue in \cref{sec:why-include-dip}.

 Moreover, comparing the results of our DIP-based evasion on different watermarks, we observe that evasion images for DwtDctSVD, rivaGAN, and SSL watermarks can achieve very high quality when $\gamma \ge 0.65$, with reasonable TPR/FPR values.
 This is well expected, as these watermarks mainly cause high-frequency distortions (see \cref{Fig: watermark fourier vis}), and DIP-based evasion is good at separating high- and low-frequency components and thereby largely removing the watermark during iteration, as argued in \cref{sec:why-include-dip}.
-In contrast, DIP-based evasion shows limited performance on RoSteALS and StegaStamp, as these watermark methods induce substantial mid- and low-frequency distortions, which DIP picks up in early stages so are hard to separate from the clean image content.
-DIP's mediocre performance on TrustMark is a bit surprising.
-One possible explanation is that TrustMark, in fact, induces mainly low-frequency distortions, which is downplayed in our visualization due to the $\log$ scale as shown in \cref{Fig: watermark fourier vis}.
+In contrast, DIP-based evasion shows limited performance on TrustMark, RoSteALS, and StegaStamp.
+This is because these watermark methods induce substantial mid- and low-frequency distortions, which DIP picks up in early stages and so are hard to separate from the clean image content.

+To better understand this, we compute the average relative FBE across 10 radial frequency bands using 100 images watermarked by each method.
+This is done by partitioning the Fourier spectrum of the watermark pattern ($I_w - I$) into different radial bands---a quantitative analysis of qualitative results in \cref{Fig: watermark fourier vis}.
+As shown in \cref{tab:method_bands}, Trustmark, RoSteALS, and StegaStamp exhibit significantly higher FBE in the lower mid-frequency bands (Bands 3–5) compared to DwtDctSVD, rivaGAN, and SSL.
+Notably, comparing SSL (whose FBE has larger magnitudes on Band 6-10) and Trustmark (whose FBE has larger magnitudes on Band 3-5), it is even clearer that leveraging lower frequency bands is the key to counter DIP evasions.